equalitie/Caislean/doc/debian7-remote.md

     update-initramfs -u

-The file `/etc/network/interfaces` needs a little tweeking to ensure the network is setup properly: add this line to the configuration of your Internet network interface (again, probably `eth0`)
+The file `/etc/rc.local` needs a little tweeking to ensure the network is setup properly: add these lines to the file, before the line `exit 0`:

-        pre-up ifdown eth0
+        ifdown -a
+	ifup -a

 Exit the shell, you will have to type `exit` three times.